Pathgather/pulsey/README.md

 - progress

 NEXT
-- animate pulses via velocity
+- animate pulses via velocity (no more css)
-- ensure it works with a react app (not html-based)
+- load successfully in a react app, behaves properly when that app rerenders/updates (?)
-- make sure that whenever app rerenders/receives new data Pulsey recognizes this and updates
+- create pulseys via javascript instead of / in addition to data-attributes

 ISSUES
 - some variables are being stored on the window and probably shouldn't be - find a better way